8 Best Laptops For AutoCAD 2024 (Latest Software Update)

 GPU

-TL;DR: ONLY helps with 3D viewport (rotating, zooming, panning a 3D model).
-Doesn’t help with 2D viewport.
+TL;DR: The graphics card MOSTLY helps with 3D viewport (rotating, zooming, panning a 3D model).

 Viewport: Though CPU is ALSO used for viewport.
-The vRAM within a dedicated GPU, MASSIVELY speeds up viewport fps.
-So for 3D objects w/ +100 parts or polygons, it is a must if you want a fast workflow.
+The vRAM of a dedicated GPU, MASSIVELY speeds up viewport smootheness.

 99% of 3D CAD users only need a 4GB vRAM since most 3D models take ~1-2GB vRAM).
-2D CAD users don’t need to worry about it.
+2D CAD users don’t need to worry about dedicated graphics, the CPU will take care of it.

-Rendering: Although AutoCAD will somewhat use the GPU to speed up rendering. #CPU cores is way more important.
+Rendering: Although AutoCAD will somewhat use the GPU to speed up rendering. #CPU cores has way more influence in fast renders.
 Some renderers (3DS Max & Lumion) will use the CUDA cores on NVIDIA GPUs and speed up significantly, not AutoCAD however.

 RAM

 16GB: Useful if you want to speed up rendering.
-If you want to speed up viewport (in the absence of dedicated graphics).
+Also speeds up viewport performanec in the absence of dedicated graphics.

 Storage